-4.3.1 PREMIUM POSTER PRESENTATIONS
+3.3.1 PREMIUM VIDEO PITCHES

-During the PREMIUM Closing Event, each student team needs to translate their project process and outcome into an AO poster, and present it during a poster presentation session.
-Hereby aiming at teaching you how to present results to non-expert audiences and peers, but also providing you with the opportunity of seeing everyone's results highlighted.
+During the PREMIUM Closing Event, each student team needs to translate their project process and outcome into a 2-minute video pitch, to play during the PREMIUM Closing Event.
+Hereby aiming at teaching you how to present your results to non-expert audiences and peers, but also providing you with the opportunity of seeing everyone's results highlighted.